FAQ

 Getting veneers usually requires two visits, one to take an impression of your teeth, and a second to install the newly created veneers.
 Little or no anesthesia is required; the teeth are lightly buffed and shaped, and then bonding cement adheres the veneers.
 Veneers are an excellent dental treatment that can dramatically improve your teeth and give you a natural, beautiful smile.
 See our page on Veneers for more detailed information.

-Since teeth whitening has now become the number one aesthetic concern of many patients, there are many products and methods available to achieve a brighter smile.
-Professional teeth whitening, or bleaching, is a simple, non-invasive dental treatment used to change the color of natural tooth enamel; it is an ideal way to enhance the beauty of your smile.
-Over-the-counter products are much less effective than professional treatments, and may not always meet the standards of the American Dental Association.
+Since teeth discoloration has now become the number one aesthetic concern of many patients, there are many products and methods available to achieve a brighter smile.
+Professional teeth whitening, or bleaching, is a simple, noninvasive dental treatment used to change the color of natural tooth enamel; it is an ideal way to enhance the beauty of your smile.
+Over-the-counter products are much less effective than professional treatments and may not always meet the standards of the American Dental Association.

 As we age, the outer layer of tooth enamel wears away, exposing a darker or more yellowed shade.
 Smoking or drinking coffee, tea, or wine can contribute to tooth discoloration, making teeth yellow and dull.
-Excessive fluoridation during childhood can also cause teeth to become an unattractive color.
+Excessive fluoridation during childhood can also cause teeth to have spots that have an unattractive color.

 Discuss teeth whitening with your dentist to ensure that it’s the right solution for you.
 It only works on natural enamel, so the placement of fillings and crowns may preclude the results you seek.
 Not all stains are bleachable; your dentist can advise you as to the likely outcome of whitening.
 Since it is not a permanent procedure, a touch-up may be required every few years.